gcarlo11/LUMINE-ai-study-companion/readme.md

-# 📚 Adaptive Study Companion
+# 📚 LUMINE: Adaptive Study Companion

 **Your intelligent AI-powered study partner, designed to help you understand and learn from your documents.**